Camera Focus Chart

 Print on high-resolution photo paper with a matte finish, for example, Canon's MP-101 if you can.

 Once printed, test to find out whether your low-contrast gray is perfect.
-Do this by filling the gray section on your viewfinder and confirm if your camera's autofocus can lock on to it.
+Do this by filling the gray section on your viewfinder and confirming if your camera's autofocus can lock on to it.
 If yes, you should opt for a lower percentage of gray.

 When calibrating your lenses, you need to position your camera on a sturdy tripod.
-You can also position the pyramid and camera on a table or any other stable surface.
+You can also position the pyramid and camera on a table or other stable surface.

 Ensure that Live View is off, then focus with only the viewfinder.
-Live View employs its own autofocus system.
+Live View employs its autofocus system.
 So, any adjustments you make on your camera won't get noticed if you use Live View.
 Ensure it doesn't turn on throughout the calibration process.